Representative for Children and Youth

 In 2006, Dr. Charlesworth transitioned into the non-profit sector and became the Executive Director of the Federation of Community Social Services of BC.
 During her tenure, the Federation grew in size, scope and influence, and worked with Indigenous organizations to co-create new ways to support Indigenous children, youth and families.
 Dr. Charlesworth also co-led a comprehensive review of child and youth residential care in collaboration with the Ministry of Children and Family Development.

 Since leaving the Executive Director role at the Federation, Dr. Charlesworth has been immersed in developing the leadership, innovation and cultural awareness of the community-based social care sector.
 She is the founder of the Leadership 2020 program for the Federation, has served on numerous community board and provincial advisory committees, and was a member of the Premier’s Advisory Council on Social Innovation and Entrepreneurship.
-She has examined the possibility of human-centered design in advancing social care in B.C. and, in 2017, became the Organizational Change lead at InWithForward – Canada’s first social research and development collective that integrates person-centered social science research and design to generate meaningful social innovation.
-For the past two years, Dr. Charlesworth has also been working with Chief Wedlidi Speck and many other leaders to inspire culturally safer workplaces and services for Indigenous staff and people served.
+She has examined the possibility of human-centered design in advancing social care in B.C. and, in 2017, became the Organizational Change lead at InWithForward – Canada’s first social research and development collective that integrates person-centred social science research and design to generate meaningful social innovation.
+Since 2016, Dr. Charlesworth has also been working with Chief Wedlidi Speck and many other leaders to inspire culturally safer workplaces and services for Indigenous staff and people served.

 Dr. Charlesworth lives in the traditional territories of the Lekwungen and W̱SÁNEĆ peoples.
 She has a PhD in Child and Youth Care from the University of Victoria, and an MBA from Oxford Brookes University in Oxford, England.
 She is an award-winning teacher, author, activist and a parent of two vibrant young women who remind her daily of the power and promise of young people.